3901-5-09 Agent licensing and appointments.

 (1) A business entity that is either domiciled in Ohio or maintains a principal place of business in Ohio may be licensed as an insurance agent in this state if it satisfies all of the following conditions:

-(a) Complete a uniform business entity application and provide any other information required by the superintendent;
+(a) Submits a completed business entity application prescribed by the superintendent;

-(2) A resident business entity agent license shall be deemed issued on the date it is processed and approved by the department.
+(2) A resident business entity agent license shall be deemed issued on the date and the application is approved by the superintendent.

 (3) A resident business entity agent must maintain at least one designated licensed individual insurance agent who will be responsible for the business entity’s compliance with the insurance law of this state.
 Failure to maintain a licensed agent is grounds for revocation of the business entity’s license.